Nullreff/redpile-old/docs/index.md

 *Note: Redpile is currently only supported on [Debian](https://www.debian.org/) as that's what my development machine runs.
 Official support for other operating systems will come once it hits 1.0.0*

+To install Redpile, open a shell and run the following commands:

 ~~~bash
 sudo apt-get install git gcc build-essential cmake bison flex
 git clone https://github.com/Nullreff/redpile.git